Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-3 Trees, Flowers, or Condolences have been shared with support of Betty's family - View on Tribute Wall
+6 Trees, Flowers, or Condolences have been shared with support of Paul's family - View on Tribute Wall

-Services will be held at 11:00 AM on Saturday, October 28, 2023 at Miller Funeral Home in Vandalia with Rev. Joe Lawson officiating.
-Burial will follow at Fairlawn Cemetery, Vandalia, IL.
-Visitation will be held from 10:00 to 11:00 AM on Saturday, one hour prior to the service at the funeral home.
-Memorials: Donor's Choice.
-Miller Funeral Home, Vandalia, IL, is in charge of arrangements.
+Funeral services will be held at 2:00 PM Friday, January 19, 2024 at Unity Baptist Church, Vandalia, IL with Rev. Joe Lawson officiating.
+Burial will follow at McInturff Cemetery, Rural Vandalia, IL.
+Visitation will be held from 10:00 AM to 2:00 PM, four hours prior to the service at the church.
+Miller Funeral Home, Vandalia, IL is in charge of arrangements.
+Memorial contributions may be made to the family.
 Online memories and condolences may be shared with the family at www.millerfh.net.